LEADNorthLLC/fhir-uds-training/module-5/exercise-2/instructions/instruction.md

 **Objective:** The goal of this exercise is to learn how to access InterSystems FHIR Annotations.

-First, navigate to the Home screen of your Healthshare instance.
+First, navigate to the Home screen of your IRIS instance.
 You can do this by clicking the Home button on the top bar or just click on the following link:

 	http://localhost:32783/csp/sys/%25CSP.Portal.Home.zen?$NAMESPACE=%25SYS